Jacar Press is donating all profits from book sales to a charity of your choice.

 One – an online magazine.

-Jacar Press also publishes an online magazine, One.
+Jacar Press publishes an award-winning online magazine, One.
 Poets may submit one poem for consideration per issue.
 There is no fee to submit.
 Our contributors have included poets who have won the Pulitzer Prize, a MacArthur Foundation Genius Grant, been National Book Award finalists.
-Writers from Nigeria, Ireland, Costa Rica the U.S. and elsewhere.
-For more details go to http://one.jacarpress.com/
+Writers from Nigeria, Lebanon, Ireland, Costa Rica, India, Scotland, England and the U.S. For more details visit One.

-In addition to publishing books and serving communities, Jacar Press will be active in other areas.
-We will offer low-cost online classes for writers, as well as Community Writing Workshops.
-Check out our Writers Teaching Writers page to learn more about these.
-We run annual poetry book competitions.
-Check out our Submissions page for information on these.
+In addition to publishing books, a magazine and serving communities, Jacar Press offers low-cost online classes for writers, as well as Community Writing Workshops.
+We sponsor an annual award, The Julie Suk Award, for the best book of poetry published by a literary press.
+Check out our Submissions page for information on publishing opportunities.